DETAILED ACTION

 The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor of carrying out his invention.

-Claims 8, 12 and 19 are rejected under 35 U.S.C.
+Claims 2, 8, and 12 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
 112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

-Claim 12 depends on claim 1 and recites “the first sealing portion is provided to penetrate at least one selected from the group consisting of the supporting portion and the cover portion from the outside of the exterior body toward the inside of the exterior body”, while claim 1 is amended to recite “the second sealing portion comprises a supporting portion supporting the photoelectric conversion element, the photoelectric conversion element is in contact with the first sealing portion and the second sealing portion, and the photoelectric conversion element has a surface supported by the supporting portion that is entirely covered and in contact with the second sealing portion, and all other surfaces of the photoelectric conversion element are entirely covered and in contact with the first sealing portion” in lines 13-20.
-Applicant has no support for such solar cell with the first sealing portion penetrating the cover portion to entirely cover and in contact with all other surfaces of the photoelectric conversion element in the originally filed disclosure.
-On the contrary, Applicant discloses a configuration that the first sealing portion (31) penetrating at least one selected from the group consisting of the supporting portion (10) and the cover portion (40) as claimed in claim 12, in which the first sealing portion (31) does not in contact with nor cover entirely all other surfaces of the photoelectric conversion element (see figs. 9-11) as claimed in claim 1.
+Claim 12 depends on claim 1 and recites “the first sealing portion is provided to penetrate at least one selected from the group consisting of the supporting portion and cover portion from the outside of the exterior body toward the inside of the exterior body” in lines 1-4, while claim 1 is amended to recite “the photoelectric conversion element is in contact with the first sealing portion and the second sealing portion, the photoelectric conversion element has a surface supported by the supporting portion that is entirely covered and in contact with the second sealing portion, all surfaces of the photoelectric conversion element other than the surface supported by and in contact with the supporting portion, including an upper principal surface, are entirely covered and in contact with the first sealing portion, the solar cell further comprises a cover portion indirectly covering at least a portion of a surface of the photoelectric conversion element that is covered and in contact with the first sealing portion” in lines 15-24.
+Applicant has no support for the limitation in the originally filed disclosure.
+Applicant explicitly discloses a configuration having a configuration as claimed in claim 12 (figs. 9-12) does not have a configuration as claimed in claim 1 (figs. 3 and 6-7).

 The following is a quotation of 35 U.S.C.
 112(b):